ECUTalk Consult LCD V2 Display

 UK/Europe buyers - OBDII Plug Cables, you may wish to buy from 4x4 CSR - around £205

-Availability - In Stock
+Availability - Out of Stock

-Note: Some pictures below show older display, not the newer slim displays (shown above).
 Also, the enclosures will now be glossy slim ones (see news post for sample of glossy look).

 Compatibility